org-arl/unet-contrib/unetsocket/matlab/readme.md

 And restart MATLAB once you've edited the static classpath.
 If you type `javaclasspath` in MATLAB, you should be able to see these files on the static classpath.
 All the UnetStack JAVA APIs can be directly accessed in MATLAB once the jars are included in the `javaclasspath`.
 In the rest of this article we will show few examples of accessing the UnetStack Java APIs from MATLAB and interaction with UnetStack.

-## Create a unet socket and establish connection to modem
+## Create a unet socket connection

 In MATLAB, open a unet socket connection to the modem (e.g. 192.168.0.42):